atifab910/atifab910/README.md

 - 👋 Hi, I’m @atifab910
-- 👀 I’m interested in web development & cybersecurity
+- 👀 I’m interested in Web Development, Data Science & Cybersecurity
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Data Science.
-- 💞️ I’m looking to collaborate on Html Css and javascript.
+- 💞️ I’m looking to collaborate on Data Science Projects.
 - 📫 How to reach me by clicking on the Fiverr profile.

 <!---